Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: coalescing branching random walks and annihilating random walks with immigration: Introduction and statement of key results

 \section{Introduction and statement of key results}

+Interacting particle systems of reaction-diffusion type have been an object of mathematical investigation for a long time, see e. g. \cite{griffeath}.
+It turns out that many such systems can be studied using methods of integrable probability.
 This paper continues the study in \cite{GPTZ:15}, where it was shown that systems of instantaneously annihilating or coalescing random walks on $\Z$ are Pfaffian point processes, at any fixed time and for all deterministic initial conditions.
 The purpose in this paper is to describe two additional mechanisms that preserve this Pfaffian property.
 The Pfaffian property should be useful to investigate statistics, such as asymptotics of correlation functions (as in Theorem 1 of \cite{TZ:11}) or for studying gap probabilities (as in \cite{TW}, \cite{RS} or \cite{TZ3} for examples from random matrix ensembles).

 The algebraic structure of the generators of various one dimensional interacting particle systems (without necessarily preservation of particle numbers) has been investigated, and is in many examples intimately linked to Hecke algebras, see the reviews \cite{chemsurvey2} and \cite{chemsurvey1}.
-We would like to better understand how to deduce from these algebraic properties the concrete statistical properties of our models, such as the correlation functions, and in particular what algebraic properties lie behind the emergence of the Pfaffian property.
+A future aim is to better understand how to deduce from these algebraic properties the concrete statistical properties of our models, such as the correlation functions, and in particular what algebraic properties lie behind the emergence of the Pfaffian property.